Fraud Blocker

 When Treatment Goals Are Met

 Once treatment goals have been met, you and your therapist will determine if there are other goals you’d like to meet, or if moving into maintenance and cutting back on the frequency of meeting would make sense at this point.
-Most folks are coming to therapy once or twice a month at this stage.
+Most clients are coming to therapy once or twice a month at this stage.

 Completing Therapy